 ARTS Volunteers staying longer can learn various musical instruments or ritual arts.
 This is a unique opportunity to see how fine arts, movement and music are an integral, authentic part of this meditation tradition.

 COOKING We regularly cook as a team for groups of up to 85 people, and if you ever wanted to know how to cook delicious, simple, nutritious meals (Indian, Thai, Mexican, Chinese) for large groups, this is the place for you!
 Our experienced chef runs a mellow, friendly kitchen.
 And we welcome the chance to learn from other cooks!

 PERMACULTURE The center maintains an organic vegetable garden and orchard where we follow principles of permaculture and where all staff spend some time working regularly.
-We now (Feb) have a garden plan in place for the coming months, have spring planting underway and are very grateful to the hard work of several volunteers who helped get things going after a period of neglect.
+We now have our summer plantings underway and have loved seeing how the garden has flourished with the support of Workaway volunteers!
 Several times a year we host Earth Activist Training courses under the direction of Starhawk and other eco/spiritual leaders, and our staff can join a number of EAT workshops on request.

 We consult with permaculture and other experts to find the best and healthiest ways to sustain the forests, waterways (and fish) and roads on this land.
 This involves more resources and people than we have so far had, so we welcome Workawayers who can help make a shift in these areas.

 CONSTRUCTION / MAINTENANCE We have staff with varying levels of skill, and are always happy to meet people with more skills!
 Our buildings are mostly redwood and steel constructed in the 1960s and internally sound, but they need a lot of external care.
 We have a large shop space, a wide range of tools and a tractor.